BattletechModders/IRTweaks/README.md

 | +Level 5 Ability | NA   | NA   | NA   | NA   | -3   | -4   | -4   | -5   | -5   | -6   | -7   | -8   | -9   |
 | +Level 8 Ability | NA   | NA   | NA   | NA   | NA   | NA   | NA   | -6   | -6   | -7   | -8   | -9   | -10  |

+You can disable the calculation of this modifier by setting `Combat.CalledShot.EnableTacticsModifier=false`.

 #### Pilot Tags Modifier

 Every pilot can tag one or more tags, which indicate special behaviors.
 Every tag defined in `Combat.CalledShot.PilotTags`(in _mod.json_) applies a specific modifier if the pilot also possesses that tag.
 The sum of modifiers from all applicable tags becomes the *PilotTagsModifier*.